Skip to content

 Arrow Functions in the Real World — Arrays, Callbacks, and Chaining

 The place you'll use arrow functions most in real JavaScript work is with array methods like .map(), .filter(), .find(), and .reduce().
 These methods all take a callback — a function you provide that gets called once for each item in the array.
 Before arrow functions, passing a callback meant writing a full function expression every time.
-With arrow functions, those callbacks become clean one-liners.
+With arrow functions, those callbacks become clean one-liners that read almost like a description of the operation rather than an implementation of it.

-Here's why this matters in practice: modern JavaScript applications routinely work with lists of data — a list of products from an API, a list of users in a database, a list of messages in a chat app.
+Here's why this matters in practice: modern JavaScript applications routinely work with lists of data — a list of products from an API, a list of users from a database query, a list of notifications in a feed.
 You need to transform, filter, and reshape these lists constantly.
-Arrow functions make that code read almost like plain English.
+Arrow functions make that code read almost like plain English when you chain multiple operations together.

 arrow_functions_arrays.js · JAVASCRIPT